 Always wear your helmet and protective gear

-This is a general safety rule, but it is even more true for night rides.
+This is a general safety rule, but it’s importance magnifies during night rides.

 Check your scooter’s battery and electronics before going for a ride

 Prior to your nighttime ride, it’s crucial to verify the functionality of all your scooter components.
 Discovering that your headlight has gone dark midway through your journey is far from enjoyable.

 In addition, strive to ensure your battery is as close to full as feasible.
 Nighttime riding demands significant battery power for the lights.
 Setting out with a nearly depleted battery is a recipe for being stranded on the road with a drained scooter.